Leyla Blakeman, Customer Service Director, discusses the importance of Project Managers.

 If the business has not, for example, undertaken the required user testing before the consultant’s next visit, the implementation will have to be delayed.
 Chasing and assessing the acceptance testing is not in the consultant’s remit.

 This is where the skilled PM steps in.
 With a skill set that includes excellent organisation, facilitation and communication – and an ability to bring all strands of the project, however complex, together on time – the PM takes the pressure off the project sponsor, reduces risk and is totally focused on ensuring the project is delivered on time and on budget.
-And that means not being distracted by requests to add new features and functionality during the implementation – the infamous project creep – and ensuring both vendor and business are on track with the various tasks required to keep the
+And that means not being distracted by requests to add new features and functionality during the implementation – the infamous project creep – and ensuring both vendor and business are on track with the various tasks required to keep the process on course.

 In essence, while the consultant’s role is to ensure the technology is deployed correctly and deliver customisation that reflects each organisation’s specific needs; the project manager is all about delivering control.
 And it is the PM’s bigger picture perspective, irrespective of product knowledge or vertical market experience, in tandem with an experienced consultant that is key to getting the implementation that can rapidly begin to deliver business value.